 Dear SVDP Community,

-Thank you to the 66% of parents that participated in the survey.
+Last week, parents had the opportunity to complete the WCEA-WASC parent survey.
+Thank you to the 67% of families that participated in the survey.
 Here are some highlights.

 Reasons you send your child to SVDP:

 These three elements ranked either first or second in your responses:

 Most respondents commented that the school community was overwhelmingly the best thing about our school.

 Areas of growth and updates on how we are addressing in the 2019-2020 school year:

 1) Facility upgrades with a focus on security and safety: Please visit Envision the Future at SVDP for updates.